amirmkn/TextMining_NLP_HWs/README.md

 # TextMining_NLP_HWs
-Here we implement some home works related to NLP and Text Mining subjects
+Here we implement some projects related to NLP and Text Mining subjects